sudo-make/sudo-make/README.md

 ### Hey there 👋
 My name is Callum-James Smith; I am a 3rd year student at the university of essex; studying computer science.
-I'm a self-tought game developer 🕹, mostly specialising in Unity, Java and C#.
+I'm a self-taught game developer 🕹, mostly specialising in Unity, Java and C#.
 I also create websites 🐱‍🐉, and mess around with linux 🐧.

-- 🔭 I’m currently working on my Indivudual Capstone Project
+- 🔭 I’m currently working on my Individual Capstone Project
-- 🌱 I’m currently learning MonoGame; in prepairation for my 3rd year capstone project.
+- 🌱 I’m currently learning MonoGame; in preparation for my 3rd year capstone project.
 A 2D isometric RPG game of some description.
 - 🤔 I’m looking for help with MonoGame things...
 - 📫 How to reach me: Best way is via [📧 Callum@sudo-make.co.uk](mailto:Callum@sudo-make.co.uk)
 - ⚡ Fun fact: I love dragons! 🐉